lbnl-science-it/scienceit-docs/docs/hpc/accounts/loggingin.md

+!!! note "Multi-Factor Authentication (MFA)"
+    Please make sure you have configured [Multi-Factor Authentication (MFA)](mfa.md) before logging in for the first time.

 You’ll need to generate and enter a one-time password each time that you log in.
 You’ll use an application called Google Authenticator to generate these passwords, which you can install and run on your smartphone and/or tablet.
 For instructions on setting up and using Google Authenticator, see Multi-Factor Authentication.
 Once you have your PIN+OTP set up you can login to cluster using a ssh client of your choice or Linux/Mac terminal as

 ```sh